hug-0/slate/source/includes/_nodes.md

 }
 ```

-This end-point returns a single node given its unique `id`.
+Returns a single node given its unique `id`.